zeke/devcenter-scraper/content/md/getting-started-with-clojure.md

     web: java $JVM_OPTS -cp target/helloworld-standalone.jar clojure.main -m hello.world $PORT

 This declares a single process type, `web`, and the command needed to run it.
 The name "web" is important here.
 It declares that this process type will be attached to the [HTTP routing](http-routing) stack of Heroku, and receive web traffic when deployed.

+Note that your app's config is exported to the command in the Procfile as environment variables.
+For instance, running `heroku config:add JVM_OPTS=...` will change the value used here.

 You can run your app locally with `lein run -m hello.world 5000` for a quick check, or you can launch the server from a repl for interactive